v2krishna/kickstarter-analysis/README.md

  Performing Data Analysis on Kickstarter compaign data to uncover trends.

 ## Overview of Project
-Kickstarter is one of the crowdfunding companies which helps to brings lot of creativity ideas/projects to life through the funds raised during the campaign.
+Kickstarter is one of the crowdfunding companies that helps to brings lot of creativity ideas/projects to life through the funds raised during the campaign.
 Each campaign will have  a Launch Date and duration  and a goal amount.
-The goal amount should be met within duration of the campaign ,otherwise no funds are collected.
-Around 400K projects has been on the Kickstarter campaign each project will fall under one of many categories like films, technology, food-related , etc.
+The goal amount should be met within duration of the campaign, otherwise no funds are collected.
+Around 400K projects has been on the Kickstarter campaign.
+Different kinds are projects are campaigned which fall unders one of the many categories like films, technology, food-related , etc.

-We are focuing on analyzing the data which campaigns are successful and met the goals by Geogrpahic Regions.
+We are focuing on analyzing the data which campaigns are successful and met the goals by Geogrpahic Regions for Theaters.

 ### Purpose: